doncandela/mgah/mgah.md

   - For non-MPI programs [it was found](#multiple-cores) that some Numpy functions will greedily use all available cores unless the environment variable `OMP_NUM_THREADS` is used to reduce the cores used.
   - For MPI programs on PCs, I found that the number of cores used by NumPy is controlled by the `mpirun` option `-cpus-per-proc` in concert with `OMP_NUM_THREADS`.
 However, it seemed difficult to get much advantage in this way so detailed trials are not shown here.
   - When neither `OMP_NUM_THREADS` nor `-cpus-per-proc` is used, it seems  that NumPy functions called in a Python MPI program will be limited to a single core.
+  - The section [Enabling NumPy multithreading in MPI batch jobs](#sbatch-multithread) below shows how NumPy multithreading can be controlled in and MPI program running on the Unity HPC cluster.

 ### Using an NVIDIA GPU on a Linux PC<a id="gpu-pc"></a>